dfmorrison/pyactup/doc/index.rst

 slots or attributes, describing what is learned.
 Retrievals are driven by matching on the values of these attributes.
 Each Memory object also has a notion of time, a non-negative, real number that is advanced as the Memory object is used.
 Time in PyACTUp is a dimensionless quantity whose interpretation depends upon the model or system in which PyACTUp is being used.
-Note that the likelihood of retrievals does not depend upon the actual scale of time used, only on the ratios of the various values.
+Note that in most cases the likelihood of retrievals does not depend upon the actual scale of time used, only on the ratios of the various values, but subtle dependencies can ensue when partial matching or other perturbations involving the activation rather than the probability of retrieve are used.
 There are also several parameters controlling these retrievals that can be configured in a Memory object, and detailed information can be extracted from it describing the process it uses in making these retrievals.